SiliconLabs/wiseconnect/docs/release-notes/index_soc.md

 ### **Developer Environment**

-- Simplicity Studio IDE (SV5.9.3.0 version) and Debugger Integration.
+- Simplicity Studio IDE (SV5.10.0.0 version) and Debugger Integration.
 Refer to the latest version of the SoC "Getting-Started-with-SiWx917" guide for more details.
-- Recommended to install and use Silicon labs Simplicity SDK (Previously known as Gecko SDK), Git hub based version 2024.6.2.
+- Recommended to install and use Silicon labs Simplicity SDK (Previously known as Gecko SDK), Git hub based version 2024.12.0.
-- Simplicity Commander to supports Flash loading, provision of MBR programming, security key management, and calibration support for crystal and gain offsets. refer "siwx917-soc-manufacturing-utility-user-guide" for more details.
+- Simplicity Commander to support Flash loading, provision of MBR programming, security key management, and calibration support for crystal and gain offsets.
+Refer "siwx917-soc-manufacturing-utility-user-guide" for more details.
 - Advanced Energy Monitoring (AEM) to measure ultra-low power capability on Development boards (Pro Kit).
 - PinTool for MCU pin configurations